sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 *tadā sarvāvaraṇamalāpetasya jñānasyānantyāt jñeyamalpam. tadā* = at the time of dharmamegha samādhi. “sarvaiḥbhavati”= (freed from afflictions) which arise due to the qualities of rajas and tamas, knowledge which is only (now of the nature of) discriminate-discernment is infinite (in scope).
 How is that so? “tamasā . jñānasattvam”

- Question—How can that (knowledge) which has discarded the taint of rajas, which is endless (infinite), which is like a great ocean without any waves (with the waves quietened, which is calm) which is (therefore) devoid of any action, have the capacity to know that (the endless [knowledge](http://॑# "Knowing is also an action and hence this question.")).
+ Question—How can that (knowledge) which has discarded the taint of rajas, which is endless (infinite), which is like a great ocean without any waves (with the waves quietened, which is calm) which is (therefore) devoid of any action, have the capacity to know that (the endless knowledge[^871]).

+[^871]: "Knowing is also an action and hence this question."

  Answer—“kvacit rajasā. . bhavati”= i.e., the sattva-mind (impelled and set in motion by rajas at times becomes capable of knowing); it is indicated like the impact of the wind on a huge collection of clouds[^738].As sattva-guṇa by its own nature does not act it is only the quality of rajas that has the capacity to act. “tadā . . ānantyam” Then (the mind) having as its object everything that is to be known[^739]is like the sun which is situated in the middle of the sky[^740], which has all obstruction in the form of clouds removed.